We’re the Commercial Auto Insurance specialists in Kingston

 - Have your drivers taken a safe driving course?

-If you’re in the market for commercial auto insurance in Red Hook, or if you have coverage already but aren’t sure it’s comprehensive or competitively priced, we’ll give you an open and honest assessment of your coverage to determine whether or not you can do better.
+If you’re in the market for commercial auto insurance in Kingston, or if you have coverage already but aren’t sure it’s comprehensive or competitively priced, we’ll give you an open and honest assessment of your coverage to determine whether or not you can do better.